okrg/studio-shed/wp-content/plugins/optinmonster/readme.txt

 > Cole Joseph, Owner of Cole's Classroom (<a href="https://optinmonster.com/coles-classroom-added-55494-sales?utm_source=orgplugin&utm_medium=link&utm_campaign=wpreadme" rel="friend">See Case Study</a>)

-= Popup A/B Testing, Email Marketing Integration, and Popup Analytics =
+= Popup A/B Testing, Email Marketing Integrations, and Popup Analytics =

-Unlike other WordPress popup plugins, OptinMonster popups come with reliable A/B split testing and accurate popup analytics without slowing down your site.
+Unlike other WordPress lead generation plugins, OptinMonster comes with reliable A/B split testing and accurate analytics without slowing down your site.

-Typical WordPress popup plugins use wp-ajax to setup popup analytics.
-This slows down your site and also results in unreliable popup analytics due to cache plugin settings.
+Most of them use wp-ajax to setup nalytics.
+This slows down your site and also results in unreliable analytics due to cache plugin settings.

-Similarly, A/B testing in a basic WordPress popup plugin is broken because caching plugins can skew the data.
+Similarly, A/B testing in a most WordPress popup plugins is broken because caching plugins can skew the data.

-We fixed both these issues with our superior popup infrastructure, so you can have reliable A/B testing for popups, accurate popup conversion analytics, and seamless email marketing / CRM integrations for your popups (bonus: popup lead storage & lead backup for popup is now included too).
+We fixed both these issues with our superior infrastructure, so you can have reliable A/B testing for popups, accurate conversion analytics, and seamless email marketing / CRM integrations for your marketing (bonus: lead storage & lead backup are now included, too).

 > Since we started using OptinMonster our email list conversion rate increased by 300% and our sales by 20%.
 The best investment you can make for your online business!<br>
 > Alex Chris, Digital Marketing Manager (<a href="https://optinmonster.com/case-study-how-reliablesoft-net-increased-conversions-by-300-using-optinmonster/?utm_source=orgplugin&utm_medium=link&utm_campaign=wpreadme" rel="friend">See Case Study</a>)

-= Full OptinMonster Feature List =

-Popup Campaign Types for maximum conversions:

-* <a href="https://optinmonster.com/features/lightbox-popups/?utm_source=orgplugin&utm_medium=link&utm_campaign=wpreadme" rel="friend">Lightbox Popups</a> - Create custom popups to grow your email list, show coupons in popup, make a WooCommerce popup modal for cross-sell or upsell products, and more.
-* <a href="https://optinmonster.com/features/floating-bar/?utm_source=orgplugin&utm_medium=link&utm_campaign=wpreadme" rel="friend">Floating Bar Popups</a> - Create sticky header bars (also known as hello bar or floating footer bar) to show free shipping bar notice, website announcement alert, sale countdown timer, and more.
-* <a href="https://optinmonster.com/features/slide-in-forms/?utm_source=orgplugin&utm_medium=link&utm_campaign=wpreadme" rel="friend">Slide-in Popups</a> - Create scroll box popups that slide out from bottom of the screen to highlight related WooCommerce products, related posts, and show coupon popup to reduce cart abandonment.
-* <a href="https://optinmonster.com/features/fullscreen-welcome-gate/?utm_source=orgplugin&utm_medium=link&utm_campaign=wpreadme" rel="friend">Fullscreen Welcome Mat Popup</a> - Create full screen popups (also known as interstitials or welcome mats) to get maximum conversions.
-Great for getting new subscribers and marketing new products.
-* <a href="https://optinmonster.com/features/coupon-wheel-optins/?utm_source=orgplugin&utm_medium=link&utm_campaign=wpreadme" rel="friend">Gamified Spin a Wheel Popup</a> - Create coupon wheel optins to increase WooCommerce conversions (with gamification).
-This adds an interactive spin a wheel popup that's proven to increase sales and lead generation.
-* <a href="https://optinmonster.com/features/after-post-optin-forms/?utm_source=orgplugin&utm_medium=link&utm_campaign=wpreadme" rel="friend">Inline Signup Forms</a> - Unlike a popup, inline newsletter signup forms can be embedded inside your blog posts / page content.
-You can also use it to add an email opt-in form or custom call-to-action button (CTA) after your blog posts.
-* <a href="https://optinmonster.com/features/sidebar-optin-forms/?utm_source=orgplugin&utm_medium=link&utm_campaign=wpreadme" rel="friend">Sidebar Subscribe Forms</a> - Unlike a popup, sidebar opt-in form lets you add an email newsletter signup form in your blog's sidebar to get more subscribers.
-* <a href="https://optinmonster.com/features/content-lock/?utm_source=orgplugin&utm_medium=link&utm_campaign=wpreadme" rel="friend">Content Locker Popups</a> - Content locker popup turns any popular blog post into gated content, so you can get more email subscribers and boost marketing conversions.
-* <a href="https://optinmonster.com/features/countdown-timer/?utm_source=orgplugin&utm_medium=link&utm_campaign=wpreadme" rel="friend">Countdown Timer Popup</a> - Boost urgency and scarcity for limited time offers with countdown timer popups (great for sales promotion, live events, webinars, and product launches).
-You can even create evergreen countdown timer popups to increase sales conversion.
-* <a href="https://optinmonster.com/features/yes-no-forms/?utm_source=orgplugin&utm_medium=link&utm_campaign=wpreadme" rel="friend">Yes / No Popups</a> - Allows you to create multi-step popup and opt-in forms that results in better list segmentation and higher marketing conversions.
-Great for affiliate popups and showing different lead magnets.
-* <a href="https://optinmonster.com/features/mobile-friendly-popups/?utm_source=orgplugin&utm_medium=link&utm_campaign=wpreadme" rel="friend">Mobile Popups</a> - Unlike other popup plugins, OptinMonster also lets you create mobile-specific popups that are only shown to users on smart phones and tablets.
-Great for mobile app download popup or simply boosting marketing conversions for mobile users.
-* <a href="https://optinmonster.com/features/canvas/?utm_source=orgplugin&utm_medium=link&utm_campaign=wpreadme" rel="friend">Canvas Custom Popup</a> - Our blank canvas popup template allows you to create completely custom popup using our drag & drop popup builder for any use-case.
-Examples include: video popup, quiz popup, contest giveaway popup, social share popup, related post popup, related product popup, donations popup, and more.

 Popup Targeting and Personalization features: